UMN-LATIS/CLA-vue-template/README.md

 To test your local build, use `yarn link` and then try it out on a local project of your choice.

-To deploy the updated package, run `yarn release` and follow the prompts.
+To deploy the updated package, run `npx release-it` and follow the prompts.